BA (Hons) in Business Course Overview

-The BA (Hons) in Business degree programme will provide the learner with the knowledge and skills necessary so that the learner will take an active role in medium to long term planning of a business, analysis of the external/internal environments and the competence to make recommendations regarding solution(s) to identified current business-related issues and problems.
+The BA (Hons) in Business degree course will provide the learner with the knowledge and skills necessary so that the learner will take an active role in medium to long term planning of a business, analysis of the external/internal environments and the competence to make recommendations regarding solution(s) to identified current business-related issues and problems.
 Learners will be able to demonstrate leadership and management skills and techniques that have been developed and refined in a controlled environment utilising a combination of practical application methodologies and theory based studies.

-The BA (Hons) in Business is suited to those who are interested in a career in business and are looking for a qualification that has a broad business focus in terms of the modules covered.
+The BA (Hons) in Business Degree is suited to those who are interested in a career in business and are looking for a qualification that has a broad business focus in terms of the modules covered.
 It particularly appeals to those who are interested in business but remain unsure of which area to specialise in – for example HRM, Marketing etc. This business degree is also of interest to mature learners who are seeking to reskill – upskill themselves to become more employable, develop a career in business or business management, as part of their continuous professional development.
 It is also of interest to those who want to gain a general qualification in business with a view to progressing to a Master’s degree in business or a cognate area.
 It is also suited to those who are interested in developing the knowledge, skills and competencies to establish and manage a start-up enterprise.

 The BA (Hons) in Business aims to provide learners with the knowledge, skills and competence for a career in business or to enable them to specialise in a specific field of business at postgraduate level and to provide a platform of knowledge skill and competence upon which they may work in a specific field of business or to establish and run their own enterprise.